weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

 A class describes a data object, such as in the form of a noun (e.g., *Person*, *Product*, *Timezone*) or a verb (e.g., *Move*, *Buy*, *Eat*).

 Classes are always written with a **capital letter** first.
 This helps in distinguishing classes from primitive data types when used in properties.
-For example, `dataType: ["text"]` means that a property is a text, whereas `dataType: ["Text"]` means that a property is a cross-reference type to a class named `Text`.
+For example, `dataType: ["string"]` means that a property is a text, whereas `dataType: ["string"]` means that a property is a cross-reference type to a class named `Text`.

 After the first letter, classes may use any GraphQL-compatible characters.
 The current (as of `v1.10.0+`) class name validation regex is `/^[A-Z][_0-9A-Za-z]*$/`.